Feel Good Inc.: Writing

+The production on 2-D's vocals reflect that sensibility "like an image beaming at you from the past… a ghost of a memory."

 Music video

 Background

 The main themes of the "Feel Good Inc." video are intellectual freedom and the media's dumbing down of mass culture.
-Jamie Hewlett said in an interview that the inspiration for some scenes in the video came from Hayao Miyazaki; specifically, the windmill-powered landmass, which has been compared to that of Miyazaki's Castle in the Sky.
+Jamie Hewlett said in an interview that some scenes in the video were inspired by Hayao Miyazaki, specifically the windmill-powered landmass, which has been compared to the flying island of Laputa from Miyazaki's 1986 film Castle in the Sky.
 On 26 April 2022, the video was re-uploaded to the Gorillaz YouTube channel with commentary from virtual band member Murdoc Niccals.
-The music video was filmed in February of 2005.
+The music video was filmed in February 2005.

 Synopsis

 At the beginning of the video, the camera rises up to the top of the Feel Good Inc. tower, and a sample of the Spacemonkeyz dub of "Clint Eastwood", entitled "A Fistful of Peanuts", can be heard.
 The camera focuses into the tower, where 2-D yearns for the freedom to join Noodle on her floating island.
 The characters lying on the floor represent those who have already been "dumbed down", while the band members are the ones who have awakened.
 2-D attempts to awaken all the people lying on the floor from their half-dead state by yelling at them through his megaphone, in the style of a political activist.
 Ominous helicopters, which closely resemble Korean War-era Bell H-13s, chase the floating island, monitoring the behaviour inside and ensuring that no one escapes.
 It is unclear whether they are preventing Noodle's escape or are chasing her away.

 Back in the tower, De La Soul appear as larger-than life, seemingly omnipotent images on surrounding television screens, taunting the Gorillaz band members and driving 2-D into a wild, hypnotic frenzy as he tries to resist the urge to be dumbed down.
 At the end of the video, 2-D, beaten by his surroundings, returns to the state he was in when the video began, repeating the words "feel good" until the video finally ends, in an exact reversal of the intro.
 The repetition of "feel good" represents that 2-D is convincing himself that everything is okay (as if he is brainwashing himself to believe it), instead of confronting the harsh truth of the situation.
 The music video for "El Mañana" continues the narrative, depicting two helicopter gunships catching up to Noodle's floating windmill island.